 Tapioca Flour – if you don’t have tapioca flour, use 2.5 tablespoons coconut flour in its place.
-You can also use 1/4 cup arrowroot powder or 1:1 gluten free baking flour if not strictly grain-free.
+You can also use 1/4 cup arrowroot powder or 3 tablespoons of 1:1 gluten free baking flour if not strictly grain-free.

 Bananas – if using frozen/thawed bananas, it is best to remove some of the excess liquid you get.
 I believe that is what is causing some issues with bake time from some readers.

 - Calories: 135